catberry/catberry-uhr/README.md

 * Error (if it has happened)
 * Status object with HTTP status code, status text and response headers
-* Response body as plain text
+* Response body as plain text or object (depends on Content-Type in response headers)

 Status object looks like this: